ohadmanor/songbook/README.md

 ```

 ### 1. Web Front-end (`web/`)
-A pure, framework-less frontend built with standard HTML5, CSS3, and Vanilla JavaScript.
+A pure, framework-less frontend built with standard HTML5, CSS3, and Vanilla JavaScript (classic scripts, no bundler and no modules).
 * **IndexedDB Store**: Manages custom user-added songs, setlists, and a `pre_restore` safety backup store.
 * **Static Fallback**: Reads default songs from [songs-data.js](web/songs-data.js) (automatically updated by the build pipeline).
+* **Song pipeline**: [parser.js](web/parser.js) turns raw song text into blocks (headers, chord/lyric pairs, `[MUSICXML: ...]` attachments) and [app.js](web/app.js) renders them.
+* **MusicXML layer**:
+  - [musicxml-tools.js](web/musicxml-tools.js) — pure helpers: decode/encode the `[MUSICXML: data:...]` payload (including unzipping `.mxl` through JSZip), transpose a whole score, validate XML, and read/write the chord symbols and lyrics.
+It decides by content rather than by MIME label and rejects anything that does not start like MusicXML, because OSMD treats a short non-XML string as a URL and would fetch it.
+  - [musicxml-edit.js](web/musicxml-edit.js) — the locator core that maps what OSMD drew on screen back to the exact `<note>` / `<harmony>` element, plus every edit operation (pitch, duration, accidental, rest, tie, insert/delete note, bar and time-signature edits, chord add/move/remove).
+Each operation takes XML in and returns new XML; the input document is never mutated.
+  - [OpenSheetMusicDisplay 1.8.8](https://opensheetmusicdisplay.org/) does the engraving.
+It is loaded from unpkg, so rendering a score needs network access on first load; everything else in the app is local.
+* **Renderer sanity page**: [web/test/index.html](web/test/index.html) loads a `.xml`/`.mxl` file straight into OSMD, with two sample scores beside it, for checking the renderer without the app around it.

 ### 2. Standalone HTML (`outputs/songbook.html`)
 A single, highly portable, standalone application generated in the `outputs/` directory of the workspace.
 All JS libraries, stylesheets, and song databases are fully inlined.
+> **Note:** [bundle_app.py](scripts_and_tools/bundle_app.py) does not inline `musicxml-tools.js` / `musicxml-edit.js` yet, so the standalone HTML carries relative `<script src>` tags for them and cannot render or edit scores on its own.
+Use the `web/` app or the Android build for MusicXML until the bundler covers them.

 ### 3. Android WebView Integration (`android/`)
 A native Android project configured to wrap the web assets locally in a WebView.
-Web assets are hosted in `android/app/src/main/assets/www` to run offline without any remote network requests.
+Web assets are hosted in `android/app/src/main/assets/www` so the app works offline — apart from the Firebase SDKs, Google Fonts, and the OSMD script, which are still fetched over the network.

 ---